Cancer Support Services

 Facing cancer is a challenge.
 At the Dreiling/Schmidt Cancer Institute, our patients don’t have to face it alone.
 We offer a variety of comprehensive support services to help patients live well, even with cancer.
 We believe that support and rehabilitation of cancer patients is as necessary as diagnosis and treatment for complete care.
 A diagnosis of cancer can affect your life in many ways, which is why we have developed support services reflective of the needs of our patients and families.
 These services include:

 To help you make informed decisions and to become an active part of your health care, you will receive education about your cancer, your treatment and the management of symptoms and side effects during your visits with us.
 You may also receive cancer-related educational materials that are used to reinforce and supplement information provided to you by your health care team.

 The Dreiling/Schmidt Cancer Institute maintains a lending library located in the lobby that is stocked with a hand-picked selection of educational and inspirational books, magazines, and pamphlets.
 For more details, ask your caregiver at the Dreiling/Schmidt Cancer Institute.

 The Dreiling/Schmidt Cancer Institute also organizes lectures, seminars and events for patients and the general public on many cancer-related topics throughout the year.

 Be Our Guest

 Lodging is available for patients who live outside of Hays and who are receiving outpatient services at Hays Medical Center.
-The Be Our Guest program offers an overnight stay at a select hotel at the price of only $10.00/night.
-(Effective October 1, 2014 the rate will be $15.00/night).
+The Be Our Guest program offers an overnight stay at a select hotel at the price of only $20.00/night.
 Patients may use this program the night before, or the day they are dismissed from having an outpatient test, procedure or inpatient stay.

 Public transportation in Hays is available via the ACCESS Van: 785-628-1052